NiranjanGaonkar26/Cross-Lingual-MLM-System/README.md

 # Cross-Lingual-MLM-System

+Install the required packages from assests/requirements.txt in your environment before running the application pip install -r requirements.txt

-To run the project, run the following command: streamlit run app.py
+To run the application, run the following command: streamlit run app.py